More about: Auschwitz Tickets and Tours

 Combined tickets for Auschwitz and the salt mines

-Being two of the most popular attractions in Poland, there are options that combine the guided visit to both sites in the same day, so you get the most out of your day trip in Krakow.
+Being two of the most popular attractions in Poland, there are options that combine the guided visit to both sites in one day, so you can get the most out of your day trip in Krakow.

 In that case, the package usually costs about 100 euros and includes tickets with skip-the-line access to both attractions, the two guided tours and the transfer between the city, Auschwitz and the Salt Mines.
 Of course, the return transfer is also included.